Bylaws

 Subsection Six: Motions

-Motions shall be any short-form matter of the Assembly that can be easily spoken in one to two sentences.
+Motions shall be any short-form matter of the Organizing Committee that can be easily spoken in one to two sentences.
 They may be procedural in regards to parliamentary order or may delegate or mandate some authority or responsibility to the Administration of the Organization.
 Procedural motions may be made at any time, while non-procedural motions may only be made during open discussion periods.
 A motion shall require a second to be considered.

 Subsection Seven: Budgets